MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-dashboard-web-part-on-home-site.md

 >

 Viva Connections is an integrated employee experience, and the Viva Connections Dashboard brings together resources for different employee groups to provide a comprehensive view of everything they need.
 For example, the Dashboard could include a card that allows users to access cafeteria menus, schedules, reports, shift schedules, HR notices, and more.
 Once a Dashboard is authored, you can use the Dashboard web part to display it on your home site.
-Note that if you want to add, remove, or reorder cards, the existing Dashboard on your site must be edited.
+If you want to add, remove, or reorder cards, the existing Dashboard on your site must be edited.
 To learn how to create or edit a Dashboard, see [Create a Viva Connections Dashboard](/SharePoint/create-dashboard).

 ## Add the Dashboard web part